-Analysis published in the American Economic Review calculated that the economic damage caused by air pollutants from coal burning (in terms of health impacts and local pollution) exceeds the value of the electricity produced.
+An analysis published in the American Economic Review calculated that the economic damage caused by air pollutants from coal burning (regarding health impacts and local pollution) exceeds the value of the electricity produced.

 FACT: Thousands of Australians are employed in the solar industry

 It is true that most of the solar panels in Australia are produced overseas.
 However, there are thousands of Australians employed in the local solar industry.
 It is estimated that there are 39 jobs directly supported in Australia for every 1 megawatt (MW) of solar installed.
-In 2011, 500MW were installed, taking the national total to over 1000MW.
+In 2011, 500MW was introduced, taking the national total to over 1000MW.
 This equates to around 14,000 jobs.

-MYTH: We need big breakthroughs in solar research and development to push the price down further, so government subsidies in Australia make no difference.
+MYTH: We need significant breakthroughs in solar research and development to push the price down further, so government subsidies in Australia make no difference.

 FACT: Government subsidies help build local economies of scale, not reduce technology cost.

-While there have been some important technology breakthroughs over recent years, the primary driver for the recent cost reductions in solar has not been technical, it has been a result of competitive pressures and economies of scale.
+While there have been some crucial technology breakthroughs over recent years, the primary driver for the current cost reductions in solar has not been technical, and it has been a result of competitive pressures and economies of scale.

 An independent report from the University of Melbourne confirms this assessment: Photovoltaics (PV) and wind power have historically shown that a large proportion of cost reductions have come from the increased knowledge and economies of scale associated with large-scale global deployment – not just improvements in technical efficiency.